Bias in estimating Theil, Atkinson, and dispersion indices for gamma mixture populations: Introduction

 The rest of this paper unfolds as follows.
-In Section \ref{sec:02}, we present some preliminary results and definitions.
-In Section \ref{sec:theil-mixture-gama}, we derive expressions for the Theil, Atkinson, and dispersion indices based on gamma mixture populations.
-In Section \ref{Deriving estimator biases}, we focus on deriving analytical expressions for the biases of the estimators of the Theil, Atkinson, and dispersion indices.
-Finally, in \ref{concluding_remarks}, we provide concluding remarks.
+Section \ref{sec:02} presents the necessary preliminaries, including notation, definitions, and key probabilistic results used throughout the paper.
+Section \ref{sec:theil-mixture-gama} derives the population versions of the Theil, Atkinson, and VMR indices under finite gamma mixture models.
+In Section \ref{Deriving estimator biases}, we establish closed-form analytical expressions for the finite-sample biases of the corresponding estimators.
+Section \ref{cap:simulacao} reports a Monte Carlo simulation study assessing the empirical performance of the estimators and their bias-corrected versions.
+Section \ref{cap:dados-reais} then presents an empirical application to global per capita GDP data, illustrating the practical relevance of the proposed corrections.
+Finally, Section \ref{concluding_remarks} provides concluding remarks and discusses potential directions for future research.